asifkd012020/open-itg-aws_runbooks/ebs/Runbook.md

 `This Section will be updated soon.`

 ### 4. EBS Snapshots will only be shared between CG accounts
 `This Section will be updated soon.`

+### 5. EBS Volumes should be removed if unattached or no longer required
+`This Section will be updated soon.`
 <br><br>